 Related Category: Politics & Gov, Watching America,

-I used to think there was nothing I hated more than the childhood memory of my mother’s terrible attempts as serving liver at our Wednesday dinner.
+I used to think there was nothing I hated more than the childhood memory of my mother’s terrible attempts at serving liver to us at our Wednesday dinners.
 With age and a broader experiences in life and people I have come to accept that politics and all its related drama tops my list of hates.
-Nothing exemplifies the worst of American politics more than the recent Supreme Court nomination hearing for Bre.....read more…
+Nothing exemplifies the worst of American politics more than the recent Supreme Court nomination hearing .....read more…

 What happened to the Supreme Court?

 Related Category: Politics & Gov, The Law, Watching America,

 We just completed the very contentious hearings and eventual appointment of Judge Brett Kavanaugh to the Supreme Court of the United States.
 Considering all the mudslinging, political maneuvers and protests, it is amazing that we could ever get anyone appointed to the high court.
 Yet, more interesting still is that the Congressional fight over the appointment of judges is a fairly resent manifes.....read more…

 Posted at: Jul/12/2018 : Posted by: Mel